harfbuzz/boring-expansion-spec/avar2.md

 ## 3. Simplified controls for parametric fonts without redundant data

-For many years, parametric fonts have promised both extreme flexibility and a very compact data footprint.
-The [Type Network Variations Proposal](https://variationsguide.typenetwork.com) of 2017, explored in the fonts [Amstelvar](https://github.com/googlefonts/amstelvar), [Roboto Flex](https://github.com/googlefonts/roboto-flex) and others, demonstrates the potential for usable fonts with large character sets.
+For many years, parametric fonts have promised both extreme flexibility and a compact data footprint.
+The [Type Network Variations Proposal](https://variationsguide.typenetwork.com) of 2017, explored in the fonts [Amstelvar](https://github.com/googlefonts/amstelvar), [Roboto Flex](https://github.com/googlefonts/roboto-flex) and others, demonstrates the potential for usable parametric fonts with large character sets.
 That flexibility comes from a designspace of many axes – sometimes 10 or more – which naturally raises issues of control.
 Faced with 10 sliders, users are unlikely to be able to find the instance they want, and indeed will very likely get “lost” in a unusable region of the designspace.

 In OpenType 1.8, the solution to getting “lost” is to include “blended” axes that combine the deltas of parametric axes in such a way that they function in exactly the same way as they would in a non-parametric font.
-The blended axes are exposed using the registered axes of `wght`, `wdth`, `opsz`, etc., or well-defined custom axes, and they are encoded in the standard OpenType 1.8 manner using `gvar` and related data.
-The major problem with such fonts is their large data footprint, as the blended axes replicate much of what the parametric axes do.
+The blended axes are exposed using the registered axes of `wght`, `wdth`, `opsz`, etc., or well specified custom axes, and they are encoded in the standard OpenType 1.8 manner using `gvar` and related data.
+The major problem with such fonts is their large data footprint, as the blended axes effectively replicate much of what the parametric axes do.
 For a font containing both parametric and blended axes, the problem is particularly acute, so the parametric axes may be omitted — thereby removing core functionality.
 In such cases the parametric nature of the font is thus reduced to a convenience of sources.

 The `avar` table version 2 provides a method to deploy a purely parametric font with user-friendly axes, while avoiding the data bloat of blended axes.
 The user axes, for example `wght` and `wdth`, on their own do nothing (i.e. they have no `gvar` or similar data), but they control the parametric axes by means of `avar`.
-The blending of parametric into user-facing effectively happens live in the font engine.
-The parametric axes are expected have the Hidden flag set in `fvar` to discourage (but not block) manual operation.
+The blending of parametric values into user-facing values effectively happens live in the font engine.
+The parametric axes are expected to have the Hidden flag set in `fvar` to discourage (but not block) manual operation.